HexmosTech/Lama2/docs/Lama2/docs/reference/cmdexec.md

 func RunVMCode(jsCode string, vm *goja.Runtime)
 ```

-RunVMCode takes in a JS snipped as a string, executes the code in a JS VM, finally checks whether there are any errors, and if yes, logs the problem.
+RunVMCode takes in a JS snippet as a string, executes the code in a JS VM, finally checks whether there are any errors, and if yes, logs the problem.
 Note: the vm runtime remains modified; so if you reuse the vm for other operations, the state from previous invocations carry over